phillord/hermit-reasoner/readme.txt

 - minor bug fixes (complex concept queries didn't work properly in the presence of role chains and transitivity), added a progress monitor for realisation that is used by Protege
+HermiT 1.2.3
+- several bug fixes (getDisjointObjectProperties(...) and getDisjointDataProperties(...) we not terminating, a null pointer exception in getDataPropertyValues(), language tags were case sensitive, ontology change listener was not removed on dispose), new concept classification algorithm for non-deterministic ontologies, new object property classification, HermiT will now always track changes even when not instantiated as an OWLReasoner, Protege reasoner preferences will be taken into account for the next Protege release